-There are several types of prescription and nonprescription medicines that can be used to treat insomnia.
+There are several types of prescription and nonprescription medications that can be used to treat insomnia.

-Melatonin-receptor agonist (e.g., ramelteon [Rozerem])—This medicine is used to treat insomnia characterized by difficulty with falling asleep.
+Melatonin-receptor agonist—This medication is used to treat insomnia characterized by difficulty with falling asleep.
 It shortens the time it takes to fall asleep in people with transient insomnia.

-Antidepressants—For long-term treatment of insomnia or when insomnia is accompanied by depression and/or caused by depression, antidepressants may be prescribed.
+Sedating antidepressants—For long-term treatment of insomnia or when insomnia is accompanied by depression and/or caused by depression.
+These antidepressants are different from other classes of antidepressants.

 Nonprescription sleeping aids can leave people feeling drowsy the next day and may not always be effective at providing restful sleep.
 However, they are often used as the first line of treatment for short-term insomnia because they are not addictive and a fatal overdose is extremely rare.
 These include the following: